Erreur32/DayZ-Stat-Server/README.md

 ### TODO

-     - make ~~Regex to catch~~ time serv to auto detect it, and it's fucking hard :p)

-     - Need to finish SQL part for stat USER
+     - Need to finish SQL part for stat USER NAME ;)

      - Admin section with usefull info from your log server.